-In a similar way to the current rules, recipients will not be required to apportion input tax if they make both taxable and exempt supplies and have reasonable grounds to believe the total value of their exempt supplies in the first adjustment period will be no more than the lesser of \$90,000 or 5% of the total consideration for all taxable and exempt supplies.
+You will not be required to apportion input tax if you make both taxable and exempt supplies and have reasonable grounds to believe the total value of your exempt supplies in the first adjustment period will be no more than the lesser of \$90,000 or 5% of the total consideration for all taxable and exempt supplies.
 This is known as the de minimis provision which relieves you from the obligation to apportion input tax in certain circumstances.

 A corner dairy spends \$6,000 (exclusive of GST) on renovations.
 The major part of the dairy's business involves making taxable supplies.
 However, the dairy also runs a debtors' account and charges interest on any late payments (exempt supplies).
-Since the total value of the interest charged (exempt supplies) in the first adjustment period is expected to be no more than the lesser of \$90,000 or 5% of the total consideration for all taxable and exempt supplies made, the dairy isn't required to apportion the input tax in relation to the renovations.
+Since the total value of the interest charged (exempt supplies) in the first adjustment period is expected to be no more than the lesser of \$90,000 or 5% of the total consideration for all taxable and exempt supplies made, the dairy is not required to apportion the input tax in relation to the renovations.